kb546196/frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing

 This is a project is for the [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 The aim of the project is to introduce students to unit testing using Jasmine.

-By amending the `feedreader.js` file to write tests tests for a prexisiting  web-based application that reads RSS feeds.
+The project began with a pre-existing a web-based application which reads RSS feeds.
+Students had to amend the `feedreader.js` file to write tests to check  the underlying business logic of the application as well as the event handling and DOM manipulation.

 - - - -
 ### Getting started